-- 2008: The first test flight with biojet fuel was performed by Virgin Atlantic. - 2011-2015: 22 airlines performed over 2,500 commercial passenger flights with blends of up to 50% biojet fuel from feedstock including used cooking oil, jatropha, camelina, and algae.
+- 2008: The first test flight with biojet fuel was performed by Virgin Atlantic. - 2011-2015: 22 airlines performed over 2,500 commercial passenger flights with blends of up to 50% biojet fuel from feedstock including used cooking oil, jatropha, camelina, and algae. - January 2016: Regular sustainable fuel supply through the common hydrant system started at Oslo Airport.
+Alternative fuel producer Neste and supplier SkyNRG as well as Air BP involved. - March 2016: United became the first airline to introduce SAF into normal business operations by commencing daily flights from Los Angeles Airport (LAX), supplied by AltAir. - June 2017: At the 73rd IATA AGM in Cancun, IATA members unanimously agreed a resolution on the deployment of SAF, including calling for constructive government policies, and committing to only use fuels which conserve ecological balance and avoid depletion of natural resources. - November 2019: Commercial SAF flights exceed 250,000 and more than 45 airlines gain experience using SAF. - June 2020: Two new technical SAF certifications are approved by ASTM increasing the approved technical pathways for SAF production to seven. - October 2021: The 77th IATA AGM in Boston approved a resolution for the global air transport industry to achieve net-zero carbon emissions by 2050.
+This commitment aligns with the Paris Agreement goal for limiting global warming well below 2°C. A potential scenario is that 65% of this will be abated through SAF. - October 2022: adoption of a Long Term Aspirational Goal (LTAG) to achieve net zero CO2 emissions by 2050 at the 41st ICAO Assembly. - In 2022, SAF production tripled to 300 million liters from 100 million liters in 2021. - In June 2023, IATA released a series of strategic roadmaps to showcase the critical steps to reach net zero by 2050, including SAF. - In October 2023, the EU adopted ReFuelEU Aviation which completed the 'Fit for 55'

-- January 2016: Regular sustainable fuel supply through the common hydrant system started at Oslo Airport.
-Alternative fuel producer Neste and supplier SkyNRG as well as Air BP involved. - March 2016: United became the first airline to introduce SAF into normal business operations by commencing daily flights from LAX. - June 2017: At the 73rd IATA AGM in Cancun, IATA members unanimously agreed a resolution on the deployment of SAF, including calling for constructive government policies, and committing to only use fuels which conserve ecological balance and avoid depletion of natural resources. - November 2019: Commercial SAF flights exceed 250,000 and 45 + airlines gain experience using SAF. - June 2020: Two new technical SAF certifications are approved by ASTM increasing the approved technical pathways for SAF production to seven. - October 2021: The 77th IATA AGM in Boston approved a resolution for the global air transport industry to achieve net-zero carbon emissions by 2050.
-This commitment aligns with the Paris Agreement temperature goal. - October 2022: adoption of a Long Term Aspirational Goal (LTAG) to achieve net zero CO2 emissions by 2050 at the 41st ICAO Assembly. - In 2022, SAF production tripled to 300 million liters from 100 million liters in 2021. - In June 2023, IATA released a series of strategic roadmaps to showcase the critical steps to reach net zero by 2050, including SAF. - In October 2023, the EU adopted ReFuelEU Aviation which completed the 'Fit for 55' legislation.
-Aviation fuel suppliers will have to blend increasing amounts of SAF with kerosene, starting with a 2% minimum blend in 2025, and rising to 70% in 2050. - In November 2023, The ICAO CAAF/3 agreed a global framework to promote SAF production in all geographies for international aviation to be 5% less carbon intensive by 2030, through the use of SAF.
+- legislation.
+Aviation fuel suppliers will have to blend increasing amounts of SAF with kerosene, starting with a 2% minimum blend in 2025, and rising to 70% in 2050. - In November 2023, The ICAO CAAF/3 agreed a global framework to promote SAF production in all geographies for international aviation to be 5% less carbon intensive by 2030, through the use of SAF. - In 2023, SAF production tripled to 600 million liters from 300 million liters in 2022, representing 0.2% of global jet fuel use.